gurry/efi/README.md

 ## Limitations

 - Is a work in progress.
 API surface can change without notice.
 - Currently only `x64` architecture is supported.
+In terms of Rust this implies that the crate builds only with the target `x86_64-unknown-uefi`.

+## Building the Crate
+To build this crate:
+1. Make sure the Rust target `x86_64-unknown-uefi` is installed.
+If not, install it by running the command `rustup target add x86_64-unknown-uefi`
+2. Build the crate by navigating into this repo and running the command `cargo build --target x86_64-unknown-uefi`

 ## Writing a UEFI Application